spring-guides/gs-spring-boot/README.ftl.md

 }
 ```

 > **Note:** It doesn't matter where the file is.
-You can fit an application that small inside a [single tweet](https://twitter.com/rob_winch/status/364871658483351552)!
+You can even fit an application that small inside a [single tweet](https://twitter.com/rob_winch/status/364871658483351552)!

 Next, [install Spring Boot's CLI](https://github.com/SpringSource/spring-boot#installing-the-cli).